merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 [![BLOOD]({{images}}/comp.png)]({{images}}/comp.png){:.center-img .width-80}

-Yet, it is 517K in length, so it is very close to the average size of most CPR genomes.
+It is about 160K in length (about 1/5<sup>th</sup> of an average CPR genome), but it is infinite times larger than zero, and it probably has very minimal contamination if any.
+So far so good!

-So at this point I am convinced this is a single population, and this is the anvi'o-reported FASTA file for it if you would like to play more: [CPR_Bin-from-Kowarsky-et-al.fa]({{ site.url }}/files/CPR_Bin-from-Kowarsky-et-al.fa)
+So at this point I am convinced this is a single population, and this is the anvi'o-reported FASTA file for it if you would like to play with it more: [CPR_Bin-from-Kowarsky-et-al.fa]({{ site.url }}/files/CPR_Bin-from-Kowarsky-et-al.fa)

-Remember that this bin is recovered from very weak data, and it is very likely contains some noisy bits and pieces.
+Remember that this bin is recovered from very weak data, and it is very likely contains some noisy bits and pieces despite best efforts.

-### Is it in a sinle individual?
+### Is it in a single individual?

 **The second point is about its prevalence, and the quick answer is "*we don't know because Meren is lazy*"**.